gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/microservices.md

 support.
 Some teams build their own tech-knowledge silos.
 And don't get me wrong here, it is totally fine if a team has its domain-knowledge silo, but it is not fine if the team is the only one in the company who uses a fancy programming language.
-At google, they have thousands of engineers and they try to stick to only 4 languages in the backend.
+At Google, they have thousands of engineers and they try to stick to only 4 languages in the backend.
 The supported languages are C++, Java, Python and Go, see [Software Engineering at Google, Fergus